About

 Disclaimers:

-While I am affiliated with several organizations, and I list them as “supporting” Overcoming Bias, none have paid me to blog, and none necessarily endorse any views expressed here.
+While we are affiliated with several organizations, and we list them as “supporting” Overcoming Bias, none have paid us to blog, and none necessarily endorse any views expressed here.
 We’ve never sold ads or access in any way.
 Copyright is retained by each author.
+Finally, all views expressed here are ours, not those of George Mason University or the Commonwealth of Virginia.

 Comments: